 In 2013, California enacted the Transparency and Responsibility Using State Tools (TRUST) Act (Government Code §§ 7282 and 7282.5) to address issues regarding ICE holds.
-The TRUST Act attempted to balance the expense, due process concerns, and the potential liability to local jurisdictions for holding a person in custody past their release date with the desire to ensure that non-citizens convicted of felonies were removed if appropriate.
+The TRUST Act attempted to balance the expense, due process concerns, and the potential liability to local jurisdictions for holding a person in custody past their release date with the desire to ensure that non-citizens convicted of felonies were removed from the United States, if appropriate.
 The TRUST Act prohibited local law enforcement from keeping a person in custody for an ICE hold once the individual was otherwise eligible for release unless the person had been convicted of a felony punishable by prison, was on the California Sex or Arson registry, or was the subject of a federal felony arrest warrant, among other qualifying events.
 If the person qualified under one of the exceptions, then local law enforcement could comply with the ICE hold request and detain the individual for up to 48 hours.

 In 2016, California passed the Transparent Review of Unjust Transfers and Holds ("TRUTH") Act (Government Code § 7283 et seq.).
-Under the TRUTH Act, local law enforcement agencies are required to provide various types of notification to an individual if ICE requests to interview that person, or submits a hold request to law enforcement for the individual, or if ICE requests an individual's release date.
+Under the TRUTH Act, local law enforcement agencies are required to provide various types of notification to an individual if ICE: 1) requests to interview that person; 2) submits a hold request to law enforcement for the individual; or 3) or requests an individual's release date.
 Records of "ICE access" must also be available to the public under the Public Records Act.
-"ICE access" is broadly defined to include the following: